 The primary method of insulation is to make certain the military mortgage family has selected the right team.
 Too often, military families select one person and then trust everything recommended.
 Questions regarding marketing service agreements (or controlled business arrangements), contract law, fiduciary responsibility, and of course money are limited to the one person selected.
 Other team members (Realtor, Lender, Appraiser, Attorney, Insurance) should not be selected by the one person.
 Ask for multiple names and select the right team.

 The second risk to mitigate is not to write a big down payment check to the builder.
-Too many times, Andy May has consulted with home buyers at large developments to find that the builder cashed the down payment check and kept it.
+Too many times, Anthony Powell has consulted with home buyers at large developments to find that the builder cashed the down payment check and kept it.
 There are many contracts to negotiate and the military family must be underwritten and qualified for a mortgage.
 Writing a check simply puts that money at risk.
 Consult with the team of professionals before writing a check to the builder.

 The third risk in building is to study the risks involved and become educated.
 Google the builder, the team, and the problems in new home construction that can go wrong.
 Regional weather risks combined with normal construction risks are ultimately the responsibility of the home buyer.